 Fentanyl Overdose Can Happen If Abuse Or Relapse Occurs

-Overdose is a real threat for those who abuse Fentanyl.
+Overdose is a real threat to those who abuse Fentanyl.
 But people who take it according to instructions can do so without a problem.
 Not everyone who is tolerant or dependent upon Fentanyl is addicted.
 The distinction lies in the nature of the dependency.
 If a person is physically dependent, this means the body has become used to the drug and will go into Fentanyl withdrawal if use is stopped.
 Addiction means a person is both physically and psychologically dependent on Fentanyl.

 Fentanyl is said to be much more powerful than both heroin and morphine.
 Fentanyl addiction is very hard to overcome without professional help.
 Fentanyl withdrawal can be so intense and dangerous that many people return to use within the first few days.
-This time period is critical in terms of Fentanyl overdose.
+This time period is critical in terms of a Fentanyl overdose.
 A person who relapses on Fentanyl can overdose if their tolerance to the drug has dropped during the abstinence period.

 Understanding all Fentanyl Addiction Facts